Get ready for two weeks of being, moving, and healing to inspire yourself & everyone around you!

 Helping people feel great helps yourself and the world.

-Tara also supports The Alliance for a Healthier Generation, an American Heart Association and Clinton Foundation initiative to combat childhood obesity, bringing Strala classes to 30,000+ schools around the United States and Canada
+Tara supports The Alliance for a Healthier Generation and the American Heart Association initiative to combat childhood obesity, as well as BOKS, which together are bringing Strala classes to more than 30,000 schools around the United States and Canada.

-Mike Taylor is the co-founder and resident healer at Strala.
+Mike Taylor is the resident healer and co-founder of Strala.
 Named “Best Mover” by MindBodyGreen, he’s practiced Eastern movement and healing techniques, including tai chi, qigong, and shiatsu, for more than three decades.

 In his younger years, Mike challenged centuries of reasonable and well-tested martial traditions in hundreds of competitions, by applying unruly imagination to a world where rules were unbreakable.
 As he got older, he continued on to medical applications of the mind-body connection in university.
 Mike studied mind-body medicine at Harvard, and alternative medicine and psychology at Oxford.
 After running into walls with standard medical practice in the U.S. and England, Mike left his healthcare roots.
-He worked at a steel mill for a while, joined a web company, and then founded a few more.
+He worked at a steel mill for a while, joined a web company, then founded biotech software company.

 Now Mike has found his way back to health care done right, helping people let go of stress in their bodies and minds, and become their own best caregivers.
-Mike climbs a few mountains in his spare time.
+Mike climbs a few mountains in his spare time, and is married to Strala co-founder Tara Stiles.

 Sam Berlind is a shiatsu teacher and practitioner living in NYC.
 While studying Comparative Religion and Philosophy at the University of Edinburgh in 1981, he began to practice Iyengar yoga, and continued to practice and teach yoga after moving to NYC.